 What if my Pie Dough is Too Hard?

-Some recipes call for a pre-baked pie crust and this is how you blind bake:
+Some recipes, such as Pumpkin Pie or Quiche Lorraine, call for a pre-baked pie crust, and this is how you blind bake:

 When you pre-bake an empty crust a.k.a. “blind-bake,” the dough tends to puff up and rise.
 Using pie weights solves this problem.
-Here are some alternative to store-bought pie weights.
+Here are some alternatives to store-bought pie weights.

 • Dry Raw Beans – beans should not be used for cooking following a blind bake but can be re-used to blind bake pie crust.